GlycoMimetics (NASDAQ:GLYC) Now Covered by StockNews.com

-StockNews.com started coverage on shares of GlycoMimetics (NASDAQ:GLYC – Get Rating) in a research note published on Thursday morning.
-The firm issued a hold rating on the biotechnology company’s stock.
+Equities researchers at StockNews.com started coverage on shares of GlycoMimetics (NASDAQ:GLYC – Get Rating) in a research report issued on Friday.
+The firm set a “hold” rating on the biotechnology company’s stock.

+Separately, HC Wainwright decreased their target price on GlycoMimetics from $14.00 to $13.00 and set a “buy” rating on the stock in a research report on Thursday.

 GlycoMimetics Company Profile